[Last Update: 4 November 2020]

 Taylor’s University and Taylor’s College will restart face to face teaching for most students at the Lakeside Campus from Monday 20 July 2020 onwards.DISCOVER MORE

-The Ministry of Higher Education (MOHE) Malaysia has announced the phased opening of higher education institutions nationally for selected teaching and learning activities.DISCOVER MORE
+The Ministry of Higher Education (MOHE) Malaysia has announced the phased opening of higher education institutions nationally, beginning with the 1st phase.DISCOVER MORE